Strong Irish Women Quotes I love

 Ireland has seriously badass, strong women.
-With National Women’s History month officially here, I wanted to look into the other half of my ancestry (I’m half Italian and half-ish Irish) so, I scoured the history books (err…the internet) in search of Irish women quotes that will help me and all women rally during this very difficult time.
+With St. Patrick’s Day officially here, I wanted to look into the other half of my ancestry (I’m half Italian and half-ish Irish) so, I scoured the history books (err…the internet) in search of Irish women quotes that will help me and all women rally and find inspiration during these challenging times.
 I was not disappointed.
 Here is what I found.

 17 Inspiring Quotes by Strong Irish Women

 As women in America rally to fight against the growing issue of racism in the US, we look to women throughout the world for inspiration and courage.
 I pulled together these wise words that make up some of my favorite strong Irish woman quotes!
 We hope they help you rally as we head into November’s election!